Functions

 more path segments.
 As usual with Unix paths, these segments are separated by

-.
-Segments may contain the *
+/.
+Segments may contain the * wildcard: this matches

 any substring in the path segment (even the empty substring), excluding the

-.
+directory separator /.
 This wildcard can be used multiple times

 within one path segment.
-Additionally, the **
+Additionally, the ** wildcard can match

 zero or more complete path segments, but it must be declared as a standalone